 What Should You Not Feed Ducklings?

-Recent research suggests that’s not true, but it’s always better to err on the side of caution, especially when a little life is at stake.
+Recent research suggests baby ducks won’t accidentally over-medicate themselves if they eat a medicated feed.
+However, it’s always better to err on the side of caution, especially when a little life is at stake.

-Surprisingly enough, bread is bad for baby ducks as it can lead to a condition known as Angel Wing.
-Caused by “an excess of calories or protein…, Angel Wing manifests as a twisted wing joint” and “can lead to lifelong disfiguration”.
+Surprisingly enough, bread and other starchy snacks are bad for baby ducks as they can lead to a condition known as Angel Wing.
+Angel wing is a condition where ducks develop a permanently twisted wing joint.
+It happens when ducks consume “an excess of calories or protein.”

 Some foods are toxic for baby ducklings, including: